bazhenov/bazhenov.github.com/content/posts/2024-02-same-code-different-performance/index.md

 std::arch::asm! { "nop", "nop", "nop" }
 ```

-We will use this macro inside a loop in the `factorial()` function to be able to control the loop length precisely.
+We will use this macro inside a loop in the `factorial()` function.
+This way we can (1) control the loop length precisely and (2) alignment of the subsequent functions up to 16-byte boundary (default alignment for a functions on x86).

 ```rust
 fn factorial(mut n: u64) -> u64 {